Network

 In addition, in the same way as Neo consensus nodes, NeoFS Inner Ring nodes try to achieve maximal possible geographical, political and network decentralization.

-The main use case for NeoFS is DApps's data storage and content distribution.
-Nowadays most DApps do not store their assets in a decentralized fashion that makes them not really distributed applications.
-In NeoFS, DApps can upload content and distribute it to clients via protocol gates using standard HTTPS protocol or, for example, using NeoFS API from mobile application.
+The main use case for NeoFS is dApps's data storage and content distribution.
+Nowadays most dApps do not store their assets in decentralized fashion that makes them not really distributed applications.
+In NeoFS, dApps can upload content and distribute it to clients via protocol gates using standard HTTPS protocol or, for example, using NeoFS API from mobile application.

-DApps can access NeoFS directly from smart contract code.
-For instance, DApp's smart contract can generate some data and put it into NeoFS rather then storing it in the blockchain.
+dApps can access NeoFS directly from smart contract code.
+For instance, dApp's smart contract can query some data from NeoFS (with JSONPath filtering) and have some logic depending on this data.
 Storing data off-chain is significantly cheaper and easier to deliver to client.

 Network Map